adventuregamestudio/ags/OPTIONS.md

 The engine supports three configuration files that are read in the following order, every next overriding values from the previous one:
 1. Default config file, found in the game's installation directory, applied for the game loaded from that directory;
 2. Current user's global config file, applied for any AGS game.
 3. Current user's game config file, applied only for the game of particular title.
-This config file is also the one being written to when the engine or setup application (Windows only) modifies game configuration.
+This config file is also the one supposed to be written to when the engine or setup application modifies game configuration.

 Locations of two latter files differ between running platforms:
   * **Linux**: